-Following analysis of historical data in consultation with Hymans Robertson, the council considers the likely volatility associated with foreign exchange movements to be 9.5%.
+Following analysis of historical data in consultation with Hymans Robertson, the council considers the likely volatility associated with foreign exchange movements to be 9.9%.

-A 9.5% fluctuation is considered reasonable based on Hyman's analysis of long-term historical movements.
+A 9.9% fluctuation is considered reasonable based on Hyman's analysis of long-term historical movements.
 This analysis assumes that all other variables, in particular interest rates, remain constant.

-A 9.5% strengthening/weakening of the pound against the various currencies in which the fund holds investments would increase/decrease the net assets available to pay benefits as follows:
+A 9.9% strengthening/weakening of the pound against the various currencies in which the fund holds investments would increase/decrease the net assets available to pay benefits as follows:

-Assets exposed to currency risk Asset Value as at 31 March 2022 Potential Movement % Value on Increase Value on Decrease Here £'000 West and the £'000 £'000 Overseas Quoted Equities 248,785 9.5% 272,420 225,150 Total Change in Assets Available to Pay Benefits 248,785 9.5% 272,420 225,150 financial assets and liabilities.
+Assets exposed to currency risk Asset Value as at 31 March 2023 £'000 Potential Movement % Value on Increase £'000 Value on Decrease £'000 Overseas Quoted Equities 228,253 9.9% 250,850 205,656 Total Change in Assets Available to Pay Benefits 228,253 9.9% 250,850 205,656 in relation to the underlying investments held in the pooled funds.
 The selection of high-quality counterparties, brokers and financial institutions minimises credit risk that may occur through the failure to settle a transaction in a timely manner.
+The pooled investment vehicles are unrated.

-16.4 Credit Risk
+17.4 Credit Risk

 Credit risk represents the risk that the counterparty to a transaction or a financial instrument will fail to discharge an obligation and cause the Fund to incur a financial loss.
-The market values of investments generally reflect an assessment of credit in their pricing and consequently the risk of loss is implicitly provided for in the carrying value of the Fund's
+Direct credit risk from pooled investment vehicles is mitigated by the underlying assets of the pooled investment vehicles being ring fenced from the pooled managers.
+Indirect credit risk arises